Enhancing Group Fairness in Online Settings Using Oblique Decision Forests: : Fair Oblique Decision Forests

 \subsection{Online Setting}

 In this section, we describe the training process for {\X} in the online setting.
 As noted in the previous section, computing the expectations in group fairness terms is challenging due to storage and computational costs.
-Note that storing or processing previous input instances may pose challenges in several practical applications that need to adhere to privacy guidelines~\citep{gdpr} or involve distributed infrastructure, such as federated learning~\citep{konevcny2016federated}.
-However, we do not need to compute the loss exactly using previous input instances as we only need the gradients of the loss function in order to update the model.
+However, we do not need to compute the loss exactly using previous input instances as we only need the gradients of the loss function to update the model.
 We show that it is possible to estimate the fairness gradients by maintaining aggregate statistics of the node-level outputs in the tree.
 Taking the derivative of Equation~\ref{eqn:huber_offline}, with respect to node parameters $\Theta \in [\W, \B]$ of model $f$, we get the following gradients:

 In the above equation, we have an unbiased estimate of the task gradient: $\nabla_\Theta \mathcal{L}(f(\mathbf{x}), y)$ for an i.i.d. sample $\x$.
 The fairness gradient $\nabla_\Theta H_\delta (\mathcal{F}_{ij})$ can be estimated by maintaining a number of aggregate statistics at each decision tree node.
 Specifically, we need to store the following aggregate statistics: (a) $\E[n_{ij}(\x|a=k)]$ and (b) $\E[\nabla_\Theta n_{ij}(\x|a=k)], \forall k$, where $k \in \{0, 1\}$ denotes different protected attribute labels.
 In practice, for every incoming sample $\x_t$ we compute $n_{ij}(\x_t)$ and $\nabla_\Theta n_{ij}(\x_t)$, and update the aggregate statistics based on the protected label $a_t$.
 We denote the node constraints and gradients estimated using aggregate statistics as $\widehat{\mathcal{F}}_{ij}$ and $\widehat{G}(\Theta)$ respectively.